PetarV-/facejack/README.md

 # facejack
-your face has been jacked
+your face has been hijacked